-How the Demand for Nurses is Affecting Healthcare Education-min
+Demand for Nurses and Healthcare Education

 One of the major problems facing the modern healthcare landscape is the widespread nursing shortage.
 Sadly, estimates show that this problem is likely to get even worse as we venture into the future.
 As a result of this disheartening shortage, many things are changing in the American healthcare system.
 One specific aspect that is having to evolve is healthcare education.
 From ABSN to BSN programs, the nursing shortage is having irreversible effects.
 Understanding how the education sector is responding to the nursing shortage is key to gaining a broader perspective on how the nursing shortage is being addressed in today’s world.
 Here is how the demand for nurses is affecting healthcare education.